-Before I stepped foot on this snow shredder, I learned the three rules of “how to shred with a dogsled”.
+Before I stepped foot on the snow shredder, I learned the three rules of how to shred with a dogsled.
 One: Don’t let go of the sled.
-Two: Don’t let go of the sled.
+Two: Don’t let go of the sled!
 Three: WHATEVER YOU DO, DON’T LET GO OF THE SLED!

 Though it was a quick lesson, it was one I took seriously.
-I knew that I wouldn’t have to chase down a sled because our smart handlers ensured that we had people scattered all over the dog sled course.
-Just encase our courage outweighed our skill, since the odds of a highly-skilled team of dogs being able to return without their low-skilled human were just shy of a guarantee.
+I wouldn’t have to chase down a sled because our smart handlers ensured that we had people scattered all over the dog sled course, just encase our courage outweighed our skill.
+Since the odds of a highly skilled team of dogs being able to return without their low-skilled human were just shy of a guarantee.

 I had seen more than one sled go by without a human.

-As with any new adrenaline-inducing experience, my stomach felt a sick tug of anticipation as I hoped my nervous laughter would sound a lot like excitement.
+As with any new adrenaline-inducing experience, my stomach felt a sick tug of anticipation as I hoped my nervous laughter would sound like bubbly enthusiasm.
 I wanted to do this, I signed up for this experience, but here I was a bundle of nerves and doubts.

 Luckily, when my brain and stomach fail me, my body marches on.
 I gripped the handlebar, looked at the dogs, and yell my first command.

-Not that it mattered.
+Not that what I said mattered.
 The dogs began running as soon as the anchor was released.
-I did managed to yell the appropriate commands before corners, more as a testament that I could balance on a speeding sled and say things….loud things.
+I did manage to yell the appropriate commands before corners, more a testament that I could balance on a speeding sled and say things, loud things.

-The dogs were well versed in the trails which they had run their whole life.
-They were happy to run full speed around corners and straightaways even if their human was being dragged uncontrollably.
+The dogs were well versed in the trails which they had run their whole life and they were happy to run full speed around corners and straightaways even if their human was being dragged.

 At some point, I had probably not leaned enough or got cocky with my standing ability and lost my footing.